 - Clear understanding and transmission of spiritual teachings

-People with strong vishuddha tend to gravitate towards monasteries or strong spiritual environments, so it’s not a character you’ll encounter too often in normal society.
+People with strong Vishuddha tend to gravitate towards monasteries or strong spiritual environments, so it’s not a character you’ll encounter too often in normal society.
 Still, this level of consciousness represents an extremely important energy in any person’s spiritual life.

-Music, language, math: the speech of the Universe
+Music, Language, Math: The Speech of the Universe

-This discovery is fascinating but should come as no great surprise to a yogi, since these are all related to a level of consciousness at vishuddha chakra.
-It is at this level where the universe expresses itself in harmony and abstraction, a kind of deeper communication that forms the basis of the entire manifestation.
+Modern neuroscience has found that music, language, and mathematics are governed by the same circuits in the brain.
+Explaining why often people who are gifted in one will have talents in all three fields.
+This discovery is fascinating but should come as no great surprise to a yogi since these are all related to a level of consciousness at Vishuddha chakra.
+At this level, the universe expresses itself in harmony and abstraction.
+A kind of deeper communication that forms the basis of the entire manifestation.

-“In the beginning, there was the Word and the Word was with God and the Word was God.”
+On this level, the universe is a song, poem, and work of art—Logos, the divine Word.
+“In the beginning, there was the Word, and the Word was with God, and the Word was God.”
 So begins the Gospel of John, the most mystical and gnostic-inspired of the four canonical gospels.
 This “Word” is the primordial vibration, formless yet containing all forms, the impulse of expression at the root of all manifestation.

 Language, music and math all represent the human capacity for abstract thought and communication in its most refined form.
 Which can be presented as the feature that distinguishes us from other forms of animal life.
 There is some mystery there, in which the capacity for speech both sets us apart from the flow of nature and allows for self-reflection.
 By this crystallization of consciousness, we can lose ourselves in a world of words and concepts, or we can become clear mirrors in which Consciousness can perceive itself.

-What does it mean to speak?
-To speak the truth?
+What does it Mean to Speak?
+To Speak the Truth?